plclub/cbpv-effects-coeffects/artifact-overview.md

 ## Getting Started Guide

+This artifact includes a virtual machine image for evaluation.

 To validate the proofs through the VM, first install `qemu` following the [QEMU Installation instructions](#installation).
 Next, start up the VM and access the VM by running `sh startup.sh` in the folder `vm-util`.
+The username is `arch` and the password is `arch`.

 If done correctly, the terminal should display the following command line prompt:

 ```sh
 [arch@archlinux ~]$
 ```